- Download our Moving to São Paulo Guide (PDF)

 Expats will find that there are many different options when it comes to education and schools in São Paulo.
-As a multicultural melting pot, the city has a variety of schools catering for a multitude of nationalities and education levels.
+As a multicultural melting pot, the city has a variety of schools catering to a multitude of nationalities and education levels.

 Public schools in São Paulo

-Public schooling in São Paulo is free to all permanent legal residents.
+Public schooling in São Paulo is free to all permanent residents.
 Schooling is mandatory for children between the ages of six and 14.
-These compulsory years of education are known as the Ensino Fundamental.
+São Paulo's public education system boasts more than 1,500 schools throughout the city.

-The standard of education at public schools in São Paulo varies and is often dependent on the socio-economic environment within which a particular school is located.
-Children attending public schools will attend the school closest to their place of residence, and parents wishing to enrol their child in a public school need to visit the school in person to start the registration process.
+The standard of education at public schools in São Paulo varies.
+It often depends on the socio-economic environment within which a particular school is located.
+Children attending public schools will attend the school closest to their place of residence.
+Parents wishing to enrol their child in a public school need to visit the school in person to start the registration process.

 Due to the demand for space, and in order to accommodate the high number of students, schools in São Paulo often run three separate school sessions per day to accommodate all the students, but children are only required to attend one session per day.

 Classes at public schools in São Paulo are taught in Portuguese, so parents wanting to enrol their child in a public school will need to consider this option carefully.

 Private schools in São Paulo

 São Paulo’s private schools generally follow the Brazilian national curriculum.
 Some private schools have a Christian foundation and many offer bilingual instruction.
 Some expats prefer to send their children to these schools due to the higher level of education compared to public schools and lower fees compared to international schools.
-As classes may be predominantly taught in Portuguese, it’s important that children have at least some proficiency in the language.
+As classes may be predominantly taught in Portuguese, children should have at least some proficiency in the language.

 International schools in São Paulo